jhower786/imathas_web_guide/index.md

       <img class="livepollimg" src="./img/FAQ Geofencing pic 2.png" alt="sample picture" > <br>
       Only the "Custom Location" option will allow you to move the blue center marker and adjust the radius.
 Here is what geofencing to PG6 looks like: <br>
       <img class="livepollimg" src="./img/FAQ Geofencing pic 3.png" alt="sample picture" > <br>
-      <i> Note: Geofencing does not work necessarily for students on a laptop, so consider directing any such students in your class to swtich and use their smartphone for these questions.    </i>
+      <i> Note: Geofencing does not work necessarily for students on a laptop, so consider directing any such students in your class to switch and use their smartphone for these questions.    </i>
       </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-8" aria-expanded="false">How can I change the participation-correctness grade ratio after an assessment is already over?</a>
       <div class="content" id="panel-2-8">
         This ratio can only be adjusted at a course level, which affects all Live Poll assessments.
-Go into the "Live Poll Sync" assessment in your iMathAS course.
+Go into the "Live Poll Sync" assessment in your IMathAS course.
 Click on "Settings", scroll down and under "Grading and Feedback" adjust the slider as desired and then save.
 The grades will update automatically after the next time you run Live Poll in class.
 To update sooner, simply go into your Canvas course and click on "Live Poll Sync" followed by clicking on the button called "Initiate Grade Sync", the grades will be updated within 5 minutes. <br>
       </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-9" aria-expanded="false">What are all the different questions types besides multiple-choice that I can use?</a>